failk8s/lab-carvel-passwords/workshop/content/exercises/04-random-numbers.md

 This is a bit odd, but otherwise doesn't appear in itself to affect any use of Starlark modules by ``ytt``.
 It is not obvious if this is a bug in how ``ytt`` uses Starlark.
-One would have expected the module to only be imported and processed once.
+One would have expected the module to only be loaded and processed once.

 The bigger problem though derives from how Starlark modules work.